jdussouillez/quarkus-infinispan-cache-reset/README.md

 The cache/schema wasn't created in Infinispan by Quarkus so the app can't use the cache.
 If I stop my app and restart it then the caches are created.

-**Here's the question: what is the best/recommanded way to create the caches/schemas without restarting the Quarkus app?**
+**Here's the question: what is the best/recommanded way to create the caches/schemas without restarting the Quarkus app?
+Is there a way to run what the `use-schema-registration` option does but on demand in a running app?**

+## Solutions

+#### 1. Auto recovery from the app

+This is what I tried [here](https://github.com/jdussouillez/quarkus-infinispan-cache-reset/blob/463bf68f19afc0575b6badba1c4944db4ab1c849/src/main/java/com/github/jdussouillez/CacheService.java#L69) but it seems dirty (and more important: it's broken, my app behavior is weird after executing this).

+What other solutions do I have?

+#### 2. Restart the Quarkus app

+Monitor the Infinispan server and rollout the application pods when it's killed.

+Would work but seems like a hack too.

+#### 3. Externalize the schemas/caches

+Disable the `use-schema-registration` option, externalize the protobuf files and let Kubernetes/ArgoCD register the schemas/create the caches when Infinispan starts?

+Would work too I guess but I would like to keep maintaining protobufs in the app code (and generated with `@AutoProtoSchemaBuilder` annotations).

 ## Cleanup